Research Degrees: Religions and Philosophies

 - that the thesis is of a standard to merit publication in whole or in part or in a revised form.

-For important rules and regulations concerning research students see the following webpages:
+For important rules and regulations concerning research students, see:

 - University of London Research Degree Regulations and Code of Practice